shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/Readme.md

 # Shahi Paneer Fansite
 - A new site is made where two emoji of Paneer and Brocoli are used and their background color are changed
 - Also we are changing heading color using CSS by two ways
-  1. Using tag selector h1{}
+  1. Using tag selector h1{}  (here selecting red color)
-  2. Using ID selector #heading{}
+  2. Using ID selector #heading{}   (here selecting blue color)
 - But in output heading color is of blue and not red
 - The h1 color being red but it's crossed out because the id heading is more specific <br>
-  `When both an ID selector and a tag selector are used in CSS, the ID selector will take precedence over the tag selector.
+- `When both an ID selector and a tag selector are used in CSS, the ID selector will take precedence over the tag selector.
 This is because ID selectors have a higher specificity value than tag selectors.`
+- Specificity is a value assigned to each CSS selector, which determines which styles will be applied to an element if there are conflicting rules.
+The more specific the selector, the higher its specificity value.
+- In CSS, selectors are evaluated from left to right.
+So if a selector has an ID selector on the left, followed by a tag selector on the right, the ID selector will be more specific than the tag selector.

 this is the one that we see on our web site.